 How many coronavirus cases are there in your neighbourhood?

-New data has broken down neighbourhood by neighbourhood where coronavirus cases have been found in the past week.
+New figures have broken down where coronavirus cases have been reported in communities across Suffolk.

-The data, released by the Government, covers the period from Saturday, October 3 up to Friday, October 11.
+The latest data, released by the Government, covers the period from Friday, October 9 up to Thursday, October 15.

 Where are the highest numbers of cases in Suffolk?